jamesmeyer1/EKSKube2IAM/README.md

 CloudFormation: https://amazon-eks.s3-us-west-2.amazonaws.com/cloudformation/2019-02-11/amazon-eks-vpc-sample.yaml

 ## Step 2: Deploy EKS Cluster:
 1) Check the region in the Management Console.
 We are deploying to US East (Ohio) us-east-2.
-Your subnets will be tagged based on <stackname>-Subnet#
+Your subnets will be tagged based on "stackname"-Subnet#

 ## Step 3: Update AWS ClI to latest version:
 https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html